theMimolet/flatpak-sublime-text-4/README.md

-# Sublime Text 4 for Flathub
+# Sublime Text 4 as Flatpak

 This repo only serves as testing grounds before making any Pull Requests to Flathub